tock/tock/doc/courses/rustconf/environment.md

 ### Connect to a Hail board

+> On Linux, you might need to give your user access to the Hail's serial port.
+You can do this by adding a udev rule in:
+> `/etc/udev/rules.d/99-hail` containing the rule: `ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6015", MODE="0666"`.
+> Detaching and re-attaching Hail should do the trick.

 To connect your development machine to the Hail, connect them with a micro-USB cable.
 Any cable will do.
 Hail should come with the Tock kernel and the Hail test app pre-loaded.
 When you plug in Hail, the blue LED should blink slowly